Fertility preservation for men means that illness doesn’t have to destroy family-building dreams

 Before, and sometimes even after, chemotherapy, radiation and surgery, our Austin fertility clinic can freeze a man’s sperm.
 Men can also pursue the freezing of testicular tissue or testicular sperm extraction.
 These options allow men to start or grow a family in the future.

-Why should men preserve their fertility?
+Why should men explore this option?

 After cancer treatment, some men recover enough sperm production to result in a pregnancy.
 However, the resumption of normal testicular function is very variable.
 Even if hormonal production becomes normal again, it does not guarantee that sperm production will do so as well.
 For these reasons, our Austin fertility clinic often recommends fertility preservation for men.